PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: Introduction

 \subsection{Contributions}

 \begin{itemize} \item We propose PASCO, a new three-step coarsening-based framework to speed up graph clustering algorithms.
-Innovation comes from the structure of the algorithm that computes many differently coarsened graphs before clustering them independently (see \Cref{fig:pasco_pipeline}).
-It is a flexible design and serves as a computational overlay that can be applied to any clustering algorithm. \item We design a new fast and efficient random coarsening algorithm as the foundation of the above method.
+Innovation comes from the structure of the pipeline that computes many differently coarsened graphs before clustering them independently (see \Cref{fig:pasco_pipeline}).
+It is a flexible design and serves as a computational overlay that can be applied to any clustering algorithm. \item We design a fast and efficient random coarsening algorithm as a key component of the PASCO clustering pipeline.
 Our approach is opposed to classical coarsening-based clustering approaches that rely on convoluted, and often costly, coarsening mechanisms. \item We extensively evaluate PASCO and its components.
-The coarsening and fusion steps are first analyzed to confirm the preservation of the structure and the increase in partition quality.
+The coarsening step and the fusion step are analyzed to confirm the preservation of the structure and the increase in partition quality.
 Then, the entire PASCO pipeline is tested on synthetic and real graph data.
 The results show speedups for computationally heavy clustering methods, while maintaining or even improving quality on complex real-world networks. \end{itemize}